 Tuition Fees.
 Fees are due at or before the beginning of the relevant semester and must be paid on time to avoid penalty fees.
 Students may pay for the full academic year at its beginning if they so desire.
+All first-year students must also pay a one-time refundable security deposit, which will be refunded (less any outstanding dues) after they leave.

-Payment of academic fees is normally due by the fifth working day after the start of classes: Payment of fees can be done in person on campus at the cashier's counter in the lobby of the A Block building or by TT, check, DD, or direct transfer/ deposit.
+Payment of academic fees is normally due by the fifth working day after the start of classes: Payment of fees can be done in person on campus at the cashier's counter in the lobby of the A Block building or by TT, POS, check, DD, or direct transfer/deposit.
 The RTC web site provides necessary details for all non-cash modes of payment.

 Fees for Clearing Back-Papers: Students who do not pass a module have numerous opportunities to clear those back-papers as described in Section 6 of this Handbook, Academic Information.
 Because providing such opportunities incurs costs to RTC, students are charged fees for such opportunities.
 For example, students who do not pass a module and who choose to take a supplementary exam will be charged a non-refundable fee of Nu 1,000 per module exam.
-(This is the fee for the 2015-2016 year.
+(This is the fee for the 2018-2019 year.
 Like all college fees, it may well be changed in the future).
 Students who do not take a supplementary exam but decide to take the relevant semester-end exam to attempt to pass a failed module will also be charged a per module fee.

-Please note that to encourage students to take every opportunity to clear back-papers, students with back-papers may be charged for all opportunities to clear them regardless of whether they choose to take advantage of such opportunities.
+Please note that to encourage students to take every opportunity to clear backpapers, students with back-papers may be charged for all opportunities to clear them regardless of whether they choose to take advantage of such opportunities.